OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     ```

 ---
-# 2. Update parameters.json file
+# 2. Update parameters file
 - You will find a `paramters.json` file under Deployment folder.
 Please update all the parameters.

   ![Powershell deployment guide](images/param_file.png)